What is Recognition of Prior Learning (RPL)?

 - recognition of merit or industry awards

 Are you eligible for Recognition of Prior Learning?

 You’ll first need to have an offer of enrolment and the standard entry requirements for Torrens University Australia still apply.

-If you have questions about the policy and your individual situation, you can speak to our Course and Careers Advisors to discuss your prior learning experiences and how they can be credited towards your degree.
+If you have questions about the policy and your individual situation, you can speak to our Future Student Advisors to discuss your prior learning experiences and how they can be credited towards your degree.